ccoutant/dwarf-locations/023-Formal-expressions.md

-# Add an appendix that gives definitions of expressions more precisely
+# Add an appendix that gives a DWARF expression evaluator

 ## Problem Description

-With DWARF expressions becoming considerably more complicated with the structures needed to support GPUs, several members of the DWARF for GPUs working group felt that it would be helpful to define the DWARF expression operators in a more formal way, which preferably is also executable.
-This would allow both producers and consumers to verify their implementations with respect to a reference implementation.
-However adding these formal definitions of operators to the text of the spec itself is not in keeping with the style of the existing standard.
+With DWARF expressions becoming considerably more complicated with the structures needed to support GPUs and with the "locations on the stack" change to DWARF expression evalution, several members of the DWARF for GPUs working group felt that it would be helpful to have an executable, lightweight DWARF expression evaluator.
+This would allow both producers and consumers to experiment with DWARF expressions and thus expedite their learning process.
+It would also help stakeholders to share ideas for new operators by defining their semantics in the evaluator.

-It was decided that a functional programming language would be the best way to define the semantics of the DWARF operators.
-This would allow the structure of the mathematics to be represented in a way that could be executed by a concise evaluator.
+To this aim, we present a DWARF expression evaluator implemented in the OCaml functional programming language.
 The evaluator's focus at the current phase is to show how locations and values are operated on the same evaluation stack and how locations, in particular composites, can be built.
-To this aim, several examples accompany the implementation.
+Several examples accompany the implementation.
 For the purposes of being concise, the evaluator at the moment does not define all DWARF operators.
 We envision that the implementation would be extended with new cases and examples as a community effort.

 The evaluator is currently available at

   https://github.com/barisaktemur/dwarf-locstack/blob/main/dwarf_locstack.ml

-For example, an operator that produces a location on the stack is `DW_OP_reg1` and is implemented as
+For example, the `DW_OP_reg1` operator, which produces a location on the stack is is implemented as

 ```
   | DW_OP_reg1  -> Loc(Reg 1, 0)::stack